 - Submit your checklist.
 Submit your list online or by fax before midnight (Alaska time!) or have it postmarked by June 1, 2015.

 There are two categories: Alaska and Lower 48.
 All sightings must be within the geographic boundaries of the categories.
 There will be First, Second, and Third place prizes for each category.
 Each member of the First, Second, and Third place teams will receive a prize.

-- First Place: The book Arctic Wings: Birds of the Arctic National Wildlife Refuge, full of gorgeous photos of the birds that migrate to the Arctic to nest, with stories of how they connect the globe.
+- Second Place: The book Arctic Wings: Birds of the Arctic National Wildlife Refuge, full of gorgeous photos of the birds that migrate to the Arctic to nest.
 Includes a CD of Arctic bird songs.

-- Second Place: Audubon Alaska ball cap featuring a Northern Goshawk.
+- Third Place: Audubon Alaska ball cap and window decal featuring a Bar-tailed Godwit.

 - Birds & Wildlife